 Migraine Trust reported that in the United Kingdom an estimated 25 million work or school days are lost each year because of migraines.

 28 million women in the United States experience migraines and suffer from chronic migraines at a far more frequent rate than men – accounting for 85% of all chronic migraines.
 A chronic migraine patient is often defined as someone who suffers from 15 or more migraine incidents a month.

 This is further shown by the fact that 1 in 4 women will have at least 1 migraine in their lifetime.
 Boys are more commonly impacted by migraines as children, on the other hand, in adulthood women are 3 times more likely to suffer from migraines than men.

 What should you do if you are suffering from migraines?

-If you have been suffering from migraines for years, you likely have some strategies to deal with your pain, be it going in a dark room or blocking out noise or something else altogether.
-Migraine treatments are available, if you have never explored these options, consider looking into them by contacting your medical provider to see if treatment options could be available to you.
+If you have been suffering from migraines for years, you likely have some strategies to deal with your pain.
+Common strategies include going in a dark room or blocking out noise.
+Migraine treatments are available, if you have never explored these options, consider looking into them by contacting your medical provider to see what treatment options could be available to you.